mrklees/mrklees.github.io/_posts/2023-06-19-fremont-solstice-parade.md

 Painting came next and we were immediately delighted at the outcome.

-We spent the next several weeks working on our Decomposer costumes: Mushrooms, Beetles, bacteria, isopods, a Beatle, a composer, and a Snail were all made out of recycled material.
+We spent the next several weeks working on our DeComposer costumes: Mushrooms, Beetles, bacteria, isopods, a Beatle, a composer, and a Snail were all made out of recycled material.
 As always, working with the Fremont Art Council was a delight and the Powerhouse was full of useful items to repurpose to create our costumes.

 <figure class="third" markdown="span">
 ![Snail Costume @ The Powerhouse](https://static.cloudygo.com/static/2023-SolsticeParade/Costumes-K.jpg)